WELLNESS

 How is it diagnosed and treated?

-Diagnosis can sometimes be made by family history but often it requires a specialized blood test.
-Elevated folate and B12 levels can be suggestive of this disorder.
-Occasionally the diagnosis is made presumptively.
-Treatment consists of treating with pre-activated vitamins – ones that are already in a form your body can use.
+Diagnosis can sometimes be made by personal and family history but may require a specialized blood test.
+Elevated homocysteine, folate and B12 levels may be suggestive of this disorder.
+Treatment consists of taking certain vitamins that are already in a form your body can use.
 Not uncommonly people will do remarkably well with these therapies alone, although some people need additional assistance with their various diagnoses.